Matezzi777/Civ-Private-Bot/README.md

 # Civ-Private-Bot
-Civ Private Bot is a discord bot created to help on Civ Private Club
+Civ Private Bot is a discord bot created to help on Civ Private Club.
+This bot is hosted by Adkynet.

 Prefix : '$'